Gardai commence Fixed Charge Notices for breaches of Covid-19 Travel Restrictions

-Prosecutions by fixed charge notice can take place from today where breaches of the travel regulations are detected and a person does not comply with a direction of gardaí.
-The prosecutions now can be commenced by means of a €100 fixed charge notice.
-Gardaí can also seek a direction from the Office of the Director of Public Prosecutions.
+From today, where breaches of the travel regulations are detected and a person does not comply with a direction of An Garda Síochána, a prosecution now can be commenced by means of a €100 Fixed Charge Notice.
+Where more appropriate, An Garda Síochána may seek a direction from the Office of the Director of Public Prosecutions.

-Deputy Commissioner John Twomey said: "An Garda Síochána continues to see significant compliance by the public with Public Health Regulations, however, we also continue to see some activity which is in contravention of these regulations introduced to stop the current spread of Covid-19 and protect our communities.
-I appeal to every person without a reasonable excuse for travel - Stay at Home, this is your duty as a citizen and will save lives and support our front line services, nurses, doctors, hospital staff and my Garda colleagues at this time.”
+Speaking today Deputy Commissioner John Twomey, Policing and Security said, "An Garda Síochána continues to see significant compliance by the public with Public Health Regulations, however we also continue to see some activity which is in contravention of these regulations introduced to stop the current spread of Covid-19 and protect our communities.
+I appeal to every person without a reasonable excuse for travel - stay at home, this is your duty as a citizen and will save lives and support our front line services, nurses, doctors, hospital staff and my garda colleagues at this time.”

 If you have a story or want to send a photo or video to us please contact the Donegal Live editorial team any time.
 To contact Donegal Democrat and Donegal People's Press, email email@example.com To contact Donegal Post, email firstname.lastname@example.org To contact Inish Times, email email@example.com.